 The fortress on the salt trail

-The origins of the town date back to the 11th century, to the construction of a fortress to protect the salt trail leading from Solotvyno salt mines.
-The construction of the castle was completed by the King Béla ІІІ of Hungary, around 1190.
-In 1329, the Hungarian King gave the castle in Khust to his faithful Knight Draga, and the town received the status of a royal town.
-After the defeat of the Hungarian army in the battle of Mohács in 1526, The Kingdom of Hungary fell apart and the castle in Khust became a part of the Principality of Transylvania.
-In the second half of the 16th and first half of the 17th centuries, Khust Castle was one of the centres of struggle between the Dukes of Transilvania and the Austrian Habsburgs.
-In 1577, the fortress was reinforced and received a protection of a royal garrison.
-The castle was often under siege, e.g. by the Tatars, who in 1594, set the surrounding area on fire but failed to conquer the city.
-The castle also survived the Turkish siege (1660–1661).
-In the 1770s, Hungarian insurgents, the kuruc, were active in the vicinity of Khust.
-Finally, in 1687, the Austrian army took the castle.
-In the 18th century, peasant bandits began ransacking the area; e.g. a gang led by Hryhor Pynts and Fedir Boyko – pillaged the area around Khust, and their attempts to batter the castle with a wooden cannon became a theme of popular folksongs and part of local musical folklore.
-In 1703, the castle was occupied by the troops of Prince Francis II Rákóczi – and it was there that the independence of the Principality of Transylvania was announced.
-In 1709, Prince Rákóczi called a Council of Transylvania.
-In 1711, Khust was eventually incorporated into the Austrian Empire as a part of its Hungarian lands.
+The historical origins of Khust date back to the 11th century, when a fortress was established in order to protect the salt trail leading from the Solotvyno salt mines.
+The fortress was completed around 1190 by Béla ІІІ, King of Hungary.
+In 1329, the Hungarian king Károly Róbert (Charles I) gave the castle as a gift to his faithful knight Drago, and Khust became a royal town.
+After the 1526 defeat of the Hungarian army in the Battle of Mohács, the Kingdom of Hungary fell apart and Khust Castle found itself in the Principality of Transylvania.
+In the second half of the 16th and first half of the 17th centuries, Khust Castle was one of the centres of struggle between the Princes of Transylvania and the Austrian Habsburgs.
+In 1577, the fortress was reinforced and a royal garrison was stationed there.
+Tatars besieged the castle many times, and in 1594 set the surrounding area on fire but they failed to conquer the town.
+Khust also withstood the Turkish siege in 1660–1661.
+But in 1687, the Austrian army managed to seize the castle.
+In the 18th century, the rebels and outcasts of peasant origin – among them the band led by Hryhor Pynts and Fedir Boyko – pillaged the area around Khust, and their attempts to batter the castle with a wooden cannon became a theme of popular folksongs and part of local musical folklore.
+In 1703, the troops of Prince Francis II Rákóczi captured the Khust Castle, and it was there that the independence of the Prin- cipality of Transylvania was declared.
+In 1709, Prince Rákóczi summoned the so-called Transylvanian Diet, and in 1711, Khust was incorporated into the Austrian Empire as part of its Hungarian lands.

-In the fall of 1918, in the aftermath of World War I, the Austro-Hungarian Empire fell apart as a result of World War I. On 21 January 1919, Ukrainians from Transcarpathia called up a nationwide Transcarpathian Congress in Khust, where 420 delegates from all over the Carpathian region decided to join the united Ukraine.
-Despite the will of the local population and due to the political ambitions of the surrounding countries, this part of Transcarpathia found itself in the Republic of Czechoslovakia as the Subcarpathian Ruthenia.
+In the fall of 1918, in the aftermath of World War I, the Austro-Hungarian Empire collapsed, and on January 21, 1919, the Ukrainians from Transcarpathia called a Nationwide Transcarpathian Congress in Khust, where 420 delegates from all over the Transcarpathian region decided to join the united Ukraine.
+Despite the will of the local population and due to the political ambitions of the surrounding countries, this part of Transcarpathia found itself in the interwar Republic of Czechoslovakia as Subcarpathian Ruthenia.

 The Jews of Khust

-Among other rabbis, Schick is commonly known as Maharam Schick; it is an acronym for "More(j)nu ha-Rav Rabbi Moshe" (Heb.
-Our Teacher, Our Master, Rabbi Moshe).
+In his rabbinic commentaries, Schick was commonly referred to as Maharam Schick, an acronym for “More(y)nu ha-Rav Rabbi Moshe” (Heb.: Our Teacher, Our Master, Rabbi Moshe).
 He is the author of a number of legal (halakhic) responsa, works as well as the treatises Hidushey ha-Maharam Schick containing legal novelties and Derashot Maharam Schick with his commentaries on the Torah weekly portion.
 He died in Khust on January 25, 1879.

-Josef Zvi Duszinski (1867–1948) was born in Paks (Hungary) and was a student of one of the grandsons of Rabbi Chatam Sofer of Pressburg.
-Duszinski was the Chief Rabbi of the city of Galanta in Slovakia, and since 1921, of Khust, where he spent most of his time teaching students in the yeshiva.
-In 1930, together with his family he moved to Palestine and settled in Jerusalem.
-In 1932, shortly after the death of Rabbi Yosef Chaim Sonnenfeld (1848–1932), leader of the Haredim community (ultra-Orthodox) in Jerusalem, the Chief Rabbi and founder of the "Ha-ha-eda charedit" community (Heb.
-The Community of The God-Fearing), Josef Tzvi Dushinsky was appointed as his successor – a sign of enormous prestige and respect toward this Transilvania rabbi.
+Josef Zvi Duszinski (1867–1948) of Hungarian-Jewish origin, was a disciple of one of the grandsons of Rabbi Hatam Sofer of Pressburg.
+Initially, Dushinsky served as a chief rabbi of Galanta in Slovakia, and in 1921 became the chief rabbi of Khust, where he spent most of his time teaching yeshiva students.
+In 1930, together with his family, he moved to Palestine and settled in Jerusalem.
+In 1932, shortly after the death of Rabbi Yosef Chaim Sonnenfeld (1848–1932), the leader of the Haredi community (ultra-Orthodox Jews) in Jerusalem and the founder of the “Ha-Edah ha-Haredit” community (Heb.: The Community of The God-Fearing), Josef Tzvi Dushinsky was appointed as his successor – a sign of enormous prestige and respect toward this Transilvania rabbi.
 He also founded the Society of Hungarian Jews in Jerusalem.
-Duszinski was known for his strong opposition to secular Zionism and he sent numerous protests to the UN against the creation of the State of Israel, claiming – as some leaders of the haredi community would do in Israel – that the real messianic process is religious, not political in essence and that the messianic pretentions of the Zionists are baseless.
-He died on the eve of the Sukkot feast on 17 October 1948, shortly after the creation of the Israel state.
+Rabbi Dushinsky was known for his strong opposition to secular Zionism; he protested to the UNO against the creation of the State of Israel, claiming – as some leaders of the haredi community would do in Israel – that the real messianic process is religious, not political in essence and that the messianic pretentions of the Zionists are baseless.
+He died on the eve of the Sukkot holiday, on October 17, 1948, shortly after the State of Israel was established.

-The Jewish political parties were active in Khust, including the “Agudat Israel” (also known as the Agudah) which represented newly formed political-religious Orthodoxy, as well as several Zionist organizations, Orthodox youth groups, and the Jewish National Party (ation partei, a Zionist group promoting full emancipation and national autonomy), which represented the community in the City Council.
-There were various organizations and institutions, cheders and several Talmud-Torahs.
+Various Jewish political parties were active in Khust, including the “Agudat Israel” (also known as the Agudah) which represented newly formed political-religious Orthodoxy, as well as several Zionist organisations, Orthodox youth groups, and the Jewish National Party (ation partei, a Zionist group promoting full emancipation and national autonomy), which represented the Jewish community in the municipal council.

 World War II and the Holocaust

-In April 1944, immediately after a fascist coup in Hungary, three ghettos were set up in the area: in Khust and in the villages of Iza and Sokyrnytsia.
-More than 10,000 Jews had been confined there before they were deported to the ghetto with over 5 thousand Jews from the surrounding towns and villages.
-Several dozen Jews managed to escape from Khust and join the partisan units.
+In April 1944, immediately after a fascist coup in Hungary, three ghettos were set up in the area: one in Khust and two in the villages of Iza and Sokyrnytsia.
+More than 10,000 Jews had been confined there before they were deported to the Auschwitz-Birkenau death camp.
+Several dozen Jews managed to escape from Khust and join the Ukrainian partisan units.

-The Soviet army occupied Khust in 24 October 1944.
-The city became a part of the Soviet Ukraine (USSR).
-At the beginning of February 1945, the first Jewish survivors returned to the city.
-Among them were Josi Rosenberg and Zvi Menschel.
-By the summer of 1946, the number of the Jews in Khust grew to 400 people.
+On October 24, 1944, Soviet troops entered the town making it part of Soviet Ukraine (USSR).
+In February 1945, the first Jewish survivors returned to the city.
+By mid-1946, the Jewish population of Khust had grown to 400 people.
 Most of the returning Jewish families, however, could not come back to their old houses, which were taken by the Gentiles whose take-over was legitimized by the new Soviet authorities.

 In defence of the synagogue

-Only one synagogue, built at the end of the 19th century, has preserved its original appearance and function to this day.
-Inside the synagogue there are wall paintings and its building has never been destroyed.
+Only one synagogue, built at the end of the 19th century, has retained its original appearance and function to this day.
+The internal original wall paintings have survived, and the building has never been destroyed.
 It is the only synagogue in Transcarpathia which has operated continuously as a Jewish prayer house since its construction.

-During World War II, the synagogue stored Jewish property confiscated by the Nazis.
-After the war, the Soviet authorities repeatedly tried to take over the building, but the Jewish women who came to the synagogue and took shifts at its walls, preventing the realisation of these plans.
-Besides, the synagogue served a comparatively sizeable religious community of the Holocaust survivors: when they came to pray there was hardly enough place for everybody.
-As a result, it has survived as a sacred building of the Jewish community of Khust in the difficult times of the communist regime.
-To this day, the Jewish community of the city (approx. 165 people) prays there.
+During World War II, the Nazis stored Jewish confiscated property in the synagogue.
+After the war, the Soviet authorities repeatedly tried to confiscate or demolish the building, but the Khust Jewish women came to the synagogue and took shifts at its walls, preventing the realisation of these plans.
+Besides, the synagogue served a comparatively sizeable religious community of the Holocaust survivors: when they came to pray there was hardly enough room for everybody.
+This community secured the survival of the synagogue as an actively operating Jewish house of worship in the difficult times of the communist regime.
+To this day, about 165 Jews live in Khust – and they still pray in that synagogue.

-An old Jewish cemetery, founded in the 18th century, is situated on a hill on Ostrovskoho St. It has more than 1.5 thousand matzevahs.
-Buried here are, among others, Rabbi Moshe Schick and Rabbi Moshe Grinwald, prominent rabbinic scholars and communal leaders.
+An old Jewish cemetery, established in the 18th century, is situated on a hill on Ostrovskoho St. It has more than 1,500 matzevot.
+Those buried there include Rabbi Moshe Schick and Rabbi Moshe Grinwald, prominent rabbinic scholars and communal leaders.
 The cemetery was closed for burials in 1960.
-A new Jewish cemetery was established on the slope of the castle hill, near the Christian cemeteries, and it is still used by the Jewish community of Khust until today.
+A new Jewish cemetery was established on the slope of Castle Hill, near the Christian cemeteries, and it is still used by the Jewish community.